sampsyo/home/_drafts/statsmistakes.md

   \frac{s_2^2}{N_2} } }
 \\]

 then plug that $t$ into [the cumulative distribution function of the $t$-distribution][tdist] to get a $p$-value.
-If your $p$-value is below a threshold $\alpha$ you choose ahead of time, like 0.05 or 0.01, you have a statistically significant difference.
+If your $p$-value is below a threshold $\alpha$ that you chose ahead of time (0.05 or 0.01, say), then you have a statistically significant difference.
 Your favorite numerical package probably already has [an implementation][ttest-numpy] that does all the work for you.

 [tdist]: https://en.m.wikipedia.org/wiki/Student%27s_t-distribution
 [ttest]: http://vassarstats.net/textbook/ch11pt1.html
 [ttest-numpy]: http://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ttest_ind.html

 If you've taken even an intro stats course, you definitely know all this already!
 But you might be surprised to know how many computer scientists don't.
-Program committees don't require that papers use solid statistics, so the literature is full of statistics-free but otherwise-good papers, so standards remain low, and Oroborous keeps drawing figures without error bars.
+Program committees don't require that papers use solid statistics, so the literature is full of statistics-free but otherwise-good papers, so standards remain low, and Oroborous keeps drawing figures without error bars [TK improve this joke].
 Other fields are [moving *beyond* the $p$-value][], and CS isn't even there yet.

 ### Failure to Reject = Confirmation